runat - execute command in extended attribute name space

 /usr/bin/runat file [command]

 The runat utility is used to execute shell commands in a file's hidden attribute directory.
-Effectively, this utility changes the current working directory to be the hidden attribute directory associated with the file argument and then executes the specified command in the bourne shell (/bin/sh).
+Effectively, this utility changes the current working directory to be the hidden attribute directory associated with the file argument and then executes the specified command in a new shell process.
 If no command argument is provided, an interactive shell is spawned.
 The environment variable $SHELL defines the shell to be spawned.
 If this variable is undefined, the default shell, /bin/sh, is used.

 The file argument can be any file, including a directory, that can support extended attributes.
 It is not necessary that this file have any attributes, or be prepared in any way, before invoking the runat command.

 The following operands are supported: